Ken Masters: Creation

 The first decision when making the prequel Street Fighter Alpha was keeping Ken, Ryu and Chun-Li.
 Capcom did not want to end up with just Japanese and Asian characters.
 As much as we could, they wanted to think in terms of creating a good balance, with all sorts of different skin colors.
 The secret of Street Fighter Alpha is the Ryu and Ken vs. Bison team up mode, where if word did not get out, we figured we would just stay silent.
 However, the staff spoiled it.
 While they found such idea fun, it eventually became a troublesome mode.
 This eventually inspired more team up fights involving characters who wear opposing colors like Ryu and Ken.
 Yasuda disliked the handling of Ryu and Ken as old characters, resulting in the creation of Sakura Kasugano as a response to a younger, cooler fighter that contrast the others especially in outfits.
 In the prequel Street Fighter Alpha Capcom did not want to end up with just Japanese and Asian characters.
 As much as we could, they wanted to think in terms of creating a good balance, with all sorts of different skin colors.
 The secret of Street Fighter Alpha is the Ryu and Ken vs. Bison team up mode, where if word did not get out, we figured we would just stay silent.
 With Street Fighter IV, the producer said that while Ryu comes across as an ordinary man, Ken contrast him with a more well-defined face.
 Furthermore, they said he has "a cool, fun-loving guy." which made him easier to design.

 In both SNK vs. Capcom: SVC Chaos and Street Fighter II, game designers created an alternate persona called "Violent Ken" with stronger moves than the regular Ken Masters.
 Despite similarities with Ryu's evil persona caused by not being able to control his dark powers, Violent Ken is the result of the villain M. Bison manipulating Ken with his Psycho Power.
-This exploits Ken's hidden side including fears or hatred, most notably his inferiority complex over Ryu and starts wielding purple flames alongside all of his attacks.
+This exploits Ken's hidden side including fears or hatred, most notably his inferiority complex over Ryu.
+Further, Ken starts wielding purple flames alongside all of his attacks.
 Eventually, Ken recovers his original persona when seeing his best friend's red bandana which is a present the character gives him in Street Fighter Alpha 2.
 Though Ken did not undergo several changes in Street Fighter IV, he and Ryu Rufus were meant to be have an acrobatic bald slender black male wearing a gi named "King Cobra", meant to be a more, the character became Rufus.
 Reuben Langdon voiced Ken in Street Fighter IV, Super Smash Bros.
 Ultimate and Street Fighter V. David Matranga took over in Street Fighter 6, feeling responsibility for it as a result of the series' popularity.
 He also regarded Ken as iconic based on how he gets the chance to yell his attack's names which required lessons of screaming and grunting.